John William Waterhouse: Early career

 Waterhouse's early works were not Pre-Raphaelite in nature, but were of classical themes in the spirit of Alma-Tadema and Frederic Leighton.
 These early works were exhibited at the Dudley Gallery, and the Society of British Artists, and in 1874 his painting Sleep and his Half-brother Death was exhibited at the Royal Academy summer exhibition.
 The painting was a success and Waterhouse would exhibit at the annual exhibition every year until 1916, with the exception of 1890 and 1915.
 He then went from strength to strength in the London art scene, his 1876 piece After the Dance being given the prime position in that year's summer exhibition.
-Perhaps due to his success, his paintings typically became larger and larger in size.
+Perhaps due to his success, his paintings typically became larger.

+Some of Waterhouse's early works have not been analysed or reviewed, and many are part of private collections so very few people have access to them.
+The Slave (1872) has no analysis despite its complicated subject matter evoked by the title and scene, as well as the curiosity of the unusual subjects: they are Arab and there is no clear narrative origin, whereas Waterhouse tends to depict classical stories from Europe.
+However, a sketch book of Waterhouse's from this period included other studies of Arab models, indicating a fascination with the oriental that did not last beyond his early art.
+This can further be seen in the sketch An Eastern Reminiscence.
+Portrait of a Young Woman (c.
+1875-78) was completely unknown until the painting was discovered on the BBC television programme The Antiques Roadshow, featuring with a hole in the canvas.
+It was included in Peter Trippi's Waterhouse monograph.